AndreMashukov/code-insights-ai/PHASE3_IMPLEMENTATION.md

 # Phase 3 Implementation Summary

 ## Overview
-Successfully implemented Phase 3: Core Backend Functionality with complete Firebase Functions backend for the quiz generation system.
+✅ **COMPLETED & DEPLOYED** - Successfully implemented and deployed Phase 3: Core Backend Functionality with complete Firebase Functions backend for the quiz generation system.

+**Deployment Status:** All functions are live and operational in Google Cloud Platform (us-central1 region).

 ## Implemented Components